 Residents can also submit questions for the Council committee members to ask agency officials at the performance oversight hearing.
 As noted, each Council committee submits a detailed set of questions to the agencies they oversee before each oversight hearing.
 There is no formal process for residents to submit questions, but you're welcome to share your questions with staff of the relevant committee and encourage the committee to include your questions in their submission to the agency.
 You should contact a committee in January if you have questions to submit to the agencies.
-DC Council committees, their chairperson and members, and the agencies they oversee can be found in the Committees tab of the DC Council website.
+DC Council committees, their chairperson and members, and the agencies they oversee can be found on the DC Council website by clicking "The Council," then "Committees".